 Work or volunteer with us

 The Human Rights Law Centre believes in a future where human rights are universally understood, upheld and protected.
 We secure law and policy change that eliminates inequality, abuse and injustice and builds a society grounded in decency, compassion and respect.
 Our diverse staff team has a strong, shared commitment to creating a better, fairer Australia.
-We are currently recruiting the following role.

 Thank you for your interest in volunteering with us and supporting human rights.
 Regrettably, we are only able to take on a very limited number of volunteers due to capacity.
 We want to make sure that our volunteers are properly supervised and have interesting, challenging work.

-We are not currently taking on any volunteers or interns.
 We do not have the capacity to take on high school work experience placements.

 Tips and resources for getting involved